kubernetes/enhancements/keps/sig-instrumentation/5207-metrics-k8s-io-api-definition/README.md

 registered at the same time.
 A request is served only if an APIService is registered and available for the exact version requested; otherwise that request gets `404 NotFound`, while requests to other registered versions are unaffected.
-The metric server's internal type-definition version has no effect, since the `v1` and `v1beta1` surfaces are identical.
+The server's internal type-definition version has no effect, since the `v1` and `v1beta1` surfaces are identical.

 | Registered APIServices | `v1` client request | `v1beta1` client request |